Woo and the Nature of Man

 Men's therapy initiatives lead to stereotyping of men and men's issues (Harding & Fox, 2014).

-During psychedelic experiences, men examine 'rigid, outdated male stereotypes' and develop new strategies on individual terms (Petersen et al, 2022).
+During psychedelic experiences, men can examine 'rigid, outdated male stereotypes' and develop new strategies on more autonomous terms (Petersen et al, 2022).

 “For us, there is no spring: just the wind that smells fresh before a storm”